Correlation Improves Group Testing: Modeling Concentration-Dependent Test Errors

-In reality, the sensitivity of a PCR test, albeit not exactly a step function of the sample viral load $v$, closely resembles one in that it increases rapidly from zero to one within a narrow range of $v$.
-(See, e.g., Figure~\ref{fig:indiv_test_sensitivity} in Section~\ref{sec:viral_load_discussion}.)
-Section~\ref{sec:viral_load_discussion} further shows that, under a realistic sensitivity function, viral load distribution and pool size, the bound in Theorem~\ref{thm:eff} is almost equal to one.
+In the real world, the PCR test sensitivity, albeit not exactly a step function of the viral load $v$, closely resembles the one in Corollary~\ref{Cor:thm2_det_threshold_case} in that it increases rapidly from zero to one within a narrow range of $v$.
+(See, e.g., Figure~\ref{fig:indiv_test_sensitivity} in Section~\ref{subsec:pcr}.)
+Appendix~\ref{appdx:delta} further shows that, under a realistic test sensitivity function, viral load distribution, and pool size, $\delta$ is at most on the order of $10^{-4}$ and the bound in Theorem~\ref{thm:eff} is almost equal to one.